cardpuncher/keepandroidopen.github.io/index.md

 - [Bits of Freedom (Netherlands)](https://www.bitsoffreedom.nl/)
 - [Swecha Andhra Pradesh](https://www.swechaap.org/)

-## Other
-- [Install F-Droid](https://f-droid.org) on your Android device(s).
-The more people that use alternative app marketplaces, the harder it will be to shut them out.
-- Provide feedback directly to Google using their [Android developer verification requirements survey](https://docs.google.com/forms/d/e/1FAIpQLSfN3UQeNspQsZCO2ITkdzMxv81rJDEGGjO-UIDDY28Rz_GEVA/viewform?pli=1).
-- Make your voice heard on social media and with blog posts, and link to https://keepandroidopen.org
-- Combat astroturfing: when you encounter suspect posts on community forums and social media in support of the policy (“Well, actually…”), challenge them and do not be shy.
-- Help this project out by [editing this page](https://github.com/keepandroidopen/keepandroidopen.github.io/blob/main/index.md) with more useful information.

 ### Support These Projects
 These projects are working to provide much-needed competition in the mobile hardware space.